MikeRatcliffe/Recipes/recipes/salad-—-Antipasto.md

 Now the vinaigrette:

-1. In a jar fitted with a lid, shake together olive oil, vinegar, mustard, oregano, and red pepper flakes.
+1. In a jar fitted with a lid, shake together olive oil, vinegar, mustard, oregano, and crushed chillies.
 2. Season with salt and pepper.
 3. Dress salad with vinaigrette and serve.